-You can have your winter herb garden survive until spring when you follow these 5 steps for success.
+You can have your winter herb garden survive until spring when you follow a few steps for success.
 Learn the principles to help plants thrive and survive when it is cold outside.

 One of the problems in the first years of herb gardening comes at the approach of fall.
 It can be a guessing game to know what to leave, what to bring indoors and what to mulch.
 Fortunately, most herbs are hardy perennials and need no winter protection beyond a watchful eye.